Serpens66/Anno-1800-Mods/README.md

 Mods I still need to check and fix for that version are:
 - Attainments by Research
 - Balanced Trading
-- Everyone Hard AI
-- Kaiserdom
-- More Passive Trade Budget +
-- More Passive Trade Budget
+- More Passive Trade Budget (will be removed instead of updated)
-- Small Powerplant
-- Stronger Pirates
-- Stronger Steamships
 - zzBlueprints

 How to Download